 - 3 oz grilled salmon with garlic sauce

-- One mashed sweet potato
+- 1 mashed sweet potato

 - Grilled asparagus (6-7 spears)